litestar-org/litestar/docs/usage/dto/1-dto-factory.rst

 Fields that are directly renamed using `rename_fields` mapping will be excluded from `rename_strategy`.

-The rename strategy either accepts one of the pre-defined strategies: "camel", "pascal", "upper", "lower" or it can be provided a callback that accepts the field name as an argument and should return a string.
+The rename strategy either accepts one of the pre-defined strategies: "camel", "pascal", "upper", "lower", or it can be provided a callback that accepts the field name as an argument and should return a string.

 Type checking
 -------------